 If a publisher doesn’t want Google to benefit from their content, all they need to do is block Google (and other search engines) from indexing their site (thru’ robots.txt).
 Needless to say nobody will do that, everybody wants the traffic from Google!
 If search engines did not exist surfers wouldn’t even be aware of the existence of many articles.

-Fair Syndication has been trying to mediate between the online players.
+Fair Syndication (URL now goes to a different site) has been trying to mediate between the online players.

 Aggregators Are Good